XiaopengLi-CN/XiaopengLi-CN.github.io/_pages/about.md

 - **Qingdao Bank Scholarship**
   - Bank of Qingdao Company Limited, Dec.
 2021

-# 🎖️ Awards and Honors
+# 🎖 Honors and Awards
 - **Honorable Mention Award** in Mathematical Contest In Modeling
   - Mathematical Association of America (MAA), Apr.
 2023
 - **First Prize Award** in National Mathematical Contest in Modeling